bchairez4/compiler-cpp/README.md

 The second phase of the compiler is the Syntactical Analysis Phase in which all tokens from the previous phase are taken and used to construct a parse tree in the proper grammatical format according to the C++ programming language.
 Syntactical Analysis only concerns itself with the hierarchical representation of the source code.

+The third phase of the compiler is the Semantical Analysis Phase in which the parse tree created from the Syntactical Analysis Phase is verified for semantic correctness.
+Semantic Analysis only concerns itself with whether the parse tree is meaningful or not.